 - Full of fibre

 Wow!
 How’s that for an “indulgent” dessert?

 I love grabbing these when I’m rushing out the door in the mornings.
-Because even though it feels like a naughty treat, it sets me up for the day and makes me feel good about myself, knowing that I’m putting lots of goodness and nutrition into my body.
+Because even though it feels like an indulgent treat, it sets me up for the day and makes me feel good inside.

 Anyway, enough blabbing from me… Let’s get to the point.
-Let me tell you how to actually make these vegan black bean brownies for yourself!
+Let me tell you how to actually make these oil-free black bean brownies for yourself!

 Mix together your flax “eggs”.
 As I noted above, flax seeds act as a great binding agent in vegan baking.

 To make the flax eggs, mix 2 tablespoons of ground flax seeds with 4 tablespoons of cold water.
 Leave it to sit for around 5 minutes or so, during which time it will become a little sticky and gloopy.

 Mash your black beans!
 If you want to skip this step, you can.
 You can just throw them straight in a blender or food processor with the other ingredients but I find it works best to mash them first.
 You want the final batter to be as smooth as possible to disguise any of the bean flavour from coming through.

 You’ll need 2 cans of rinsed and drained cooked black beans, around 470g in total.
 Place them in a medium-sized bowl and use a fork or potato masher to squash them to the best of your ability.

 Note that they don’t need to be perfectly lump-free at this point- check out the video below to see how I did it.